dtabacaru/MindControl/README.md

 You can subscribe to the ClassicWowNeuralParasite.WowApi.UpdateEvent event to get real-time information from a running instance of World of Warcraft Classic, provided you have installed the 'NeuralParasiteSensor' addon.

-The addon itself is found within this project in the NeuralParasiteSensor folder.

-Copy-paste this folder into the "Interface" folder of your World of Warcraft Classic installation forlder.

 ### WowAutomater
 This project provides automated control of a World of Warcraft classic character via a WowAutomater object.